LQHHHHH/paml-yn00-run-pipeline/README.md

 **Anyone can use and revised this pipeline for personal use and welcome to cite our paper**

-Comparative analysis of the P-type ATPase Gene Family in six Rosaceae species and an expression analysis in pear (Pyrus bretschneideri Rehd.) (under review)
+Comparative analysis of the P-type ATPase Gene Family in six Rosaceae species and an expression analysis in pear (Pyrus bretschneideri Rehd.)

 ## step 1
 ### Alignment